mrlixianrong/shawnDaily/README.md

  2019-10-15Tue

 there are two kinds of pain:the sort of pain that makes you strong or useless pain,the sort of pain that's only suffering.I have no patience for useless things.

+ 2019-10-16Wed

+gone with the wind.tomorraw is another day.